 Surfboard Construction: What to Consider Before You Order

-If you've ever looked at a surfboard order form and been overwhelmed by the construction choices, you’re not alone.
+If you've ever looked at a surfboard order form and been unsure of your construction choices, you’re not alone.

 I’ve been there myself, trying to decide between PU or EPS, what glassing schedule I should go with, etc. all while having no clue what was best or if I’d even notice a difference.